synalysis/elm-dependencies-analyzer/README.md

 ## Limitations

-- Only application `elm.json` can be analyzed, not package `elm.json`
+- Only application `elm.json` can be analyzed, not package `elm.json`.
   - If you would find it useful to also support package `elm.json`, please open an issue.
-- Test dependencies are ignored.
-  - I need to think a bit more how I want to implement this.
+- Moving packages between normal/test dependencies is not fully supported yet.

 ## Building